 - While you are still wearing your boots boil a liter of water and put the hot water in a Nalgene bottle.

 - Make sure the Nalgene bottle lid is tight and place the bottle inside the bottom of your sleeping bag.
 If you are unable to seriously tighten the bottle, keep it in a dry-sack or plastic bag as a precaution to protect your sleeping bag.
-Re-tighten the bottle after 10–15 minutes (know that it will be hard to open in the morning).
+Re-tighten the bottle after 2–5 minutes.
+Do not over-tighten because it can be extremely difficult to open in the morning.

 The sleeping bag method will prevent your boots from freezing and that means you can put them on at any time you need them without the delay of having to warm them up.